National Liberal Party (Lebanon)

 The National Liberal Party (NLP, حزب الوطنيين الأحرار, Ḥizb Al-Waṭaniyyīn Al-Aḥrār) is a nationalist political party in Lebanon, established by President Camille Chamoun in 1958.
-It is now under the leadership of Camille Dory Chamoun, his grandson, the MP for the Maronite seat in Baabda, elected in the 2022 Lebanese parliamentary elections allied with the Lebanese Forces Party.
+It is now under the leadership of Camille Dory Chamoun, his grandson, who is the MP for the Maronite seat in Baabda, elected in the 2022 Lebanese parliamentary elections allied with the Lebanese Forces Party.

 Policies

 The party has adopted a hard line in regard to the preservation of Lebanese independence, and to the safeguard of the distinctive liberal practices in Lebanon with respect to freedom of expression and opinion and religious freedoms.
-Most Lebanese political parties have a sectarian basis; although the NLP during the civil war was mainly supported by Christians, however the NLP is non-sectarian, national, liberal, political party that adopted the Chamoun'ism (الفكر الشمعوني) that transcends sectarianism and has support among Lebanese citizens of different religions or sects.
+Most Lebanese political parties have a sectarian basis; although the NLP during the civil war was mainly supported by Christians, the NLP is a non-sectarian, national, liberal, political party that adopted the Chamoun'ism (الفكر الشمعوني) that transcends sectarianism and has support among Lebanese citizens of different religions or sects.

 History

 Formation

 While in England and the United States, Camille Chamoun developed an appreciation for political, economic, and social liberalism, particularly in the media.
 After his presidential career ended, he set up the National Liberal Party to represent his views.
 Politically, he was anti-French and pro-British, and strongly supported independent action.
 The ideology of the National Liberal Party was primarily focused on allegiance to Chamoun and support for Lebanese independence.
 It distinguished itself from other parties mainly by its support for democratic governance and a free enterprise system.